faiface/glhf/README.md

 Go's design.
 When making a game development library, it's usually desirable to create some higher-level abstractions around OpenGL.
 This library is a take on that.

+## Contribute!

+The library is young and many features are still missing.
+If you find a bug, have a proposal or a feature request, _do an issue_!.
+If you know how to implement something that's missing, _do a pull request_.

 ## Code

 The following are parts of the demo program, which can be found in the [examples](https://github.com/faiface/glhf/tree/master/examples/demo).